Quick-Start

 • AGILab Architecture – understand how the web interface, agi_core, agi_env and agi_cluster fit together.

-• Project Files Structure – explore the repository layout with an annotated tree generated by docs/gen-docs.py.
+• Project Files Structure – explore the repository layout with an annotated tree tracked in the repo and refreshed when docs/source/directory-structure.txt is updated.

 • About AGILab – learn how core pages and optional page bundles fit together in the UI.